Rising Thunder/System

 Blocking

-Low attacks must be blocked crouching (Down + Back).
+Low attacks must be blocked crouching (Down-Back).

 Jumping attacks and standing overheads must be blocked standing (Back).

-It's a good habit to default to blocking low as all jumping attacks and overheads are much slower than lows.
+It's a good habit to default to blocking low, as all jumping attacks and overheads are much slower than lows.

-The universal crossup (Jumping Down+Heavy) must be blocked in the opposite direction.
+The universal crossup (jumping Down + Heavy) must be blocked in the opposite direction.

-Throws & Command grabs cannot be blocked.
+Throws and command grabs cannot be blocked.

 Breaking Throws

-Throws cannot be blocked, the main way to escape throws is to tech them.
-By throwing within a small window of being thrown you both escape and return to neutral with no advantage to either side.
-The window is too small for it to work as a reaction so it's always as guess.
+Throws cannot be blocked; the main way to escape throws is to tech them.
+By throwing within a small window of being thrown, you both escape and return to neutral with no advantage to either side.
+The window is too small for it to work as a reaction, so it's always as guess.

-Another important note is that you cannot tech throws while holding down+back.
+Another important note is that you cannot tech throws while holding down-back.
 Nothing will come out.
 This makes it so you must be weak to lows in order to break throws.

 Invincibility

 Some moves have a period of armor.
-This is denoted with your character receiving a blue aura for it's duration.
+This is denoted with your character receiving a blue aura for its duration.

-Armor accomplishes the same things as invincibility, with a few differences.
+Armor accomplishes the same things as invincibility, with a few differences:

 • Armored moves can still be thrown.

 • Armoring through an attack still causes hitstop.
-This means that cancels still come out since the move doesn't whiff.
+This means that cancels can still come out since the move doesn't whiff.

 • Armoring through a move still makes you take the damage as recoverable white life.